sp4ce4str0n4ut/test/README.md

-# Getting Started with Create React App
+# Test Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Attention!

-In the project directory, you can run:
+Please, run the project via given commands:
+### `npm json-server --watch db.json --port 3001`

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You can change the port number if it is does not fit you.

+# Other

 ### `npm test`